-Your business plan should convince your partners and whoever wants to invest in the business or lend any financial support; it should convince them it is a profitable venture, and they are likely to make a good profit from investing in your business.
+Then, your business plan should convince your partners and whoever wants to invest in the business or lend any financial support; it should convince them that it is a profitable venture, and they are likely to make good profit from investing in your business.

-Your future employees need to share the same vision with the business.
+Also, your future employees needs to share the same vision with you concerning the business.
 They should know what they are becoming a part of.
-If they share the dreams and aspirations of the business, they would be eager to see its success, and put effort into bringing them to pass.
+If they share your dreams and aspiration for the business, they would be eager to see its success, and put effort to bring them to pass.

-When you consider those factors, you could write out a successful business plan targeted at a particular audience.
-Keeping those factors in mind, your business plan should comprise the following –
+When you consider those factors, you would be able to write out a successful business plan.
+Keeping those factors in mind, your business plan should consist of the following –

 The executive summary is the first phase of your business plan.
-Your executive summary should give an overview about what to expect from your business.
+Your executive summary should give a brief overview about what to expect from your business.
 It details what your business is all about – your purpose, your current state, your vision for the company, your mission statement, important information about the company, your products or services, target market and marketing strategies, company description, marketing and sales plan, competitive analysis, and financial analysis.
 Keep it brief, because you would explain them in details later.

 This is your company’s overview; you need to provide thorough information about your company, but keep it short.
-Explain the services your company plans to render, or the product you plan to sell.
-Showcase your company’s strengths and advantages- (according to wikidiff.com; the difference between strength and advantage is that strength is the quality or degree of being strong while advantage is any condition, circumstance, opportunity or means, particularly favorable to success, or to any desired end.)
+Give detailed explanation about the services your company plans to render, or the product you plan to sell.
+Showcase your company’s strengths and advantages.
 Describe what your business does, explain the nature of your business (where it fits in the business market and what purpose it is serving), then describe the legal structure of your business.

 Organization and management